 No government would want to mess with that success … would it?

-We asked the Supreme Court to hear the Mission’s case, but the Court declined—for now.
+Alliance Defending Freedom asked the Supreme Court to hear the Mission’s case, but the Court declined because the case wasn’t over.
 Justices Alito and Thomas said that the case “may warrant our review in the future.”

-Until the Supreme Court resolves this issue, the Mission remains under threat.
+Until the Supreme Court resolves this issue, religious ministries in Washington remain under threat.

 What is Seattle’s Union Gospel Mission?

-The Mission’s roots go all the way back to 1932 when it started feeding and caring for others during the Great Depression.
+The roots of Seattle’s Union Gospel Mission go all the way back to 1932 when it started feeding and caring for others during the Great Depression.

 The ministry exists “to bring the love of Jesus and hope for a new life to our homeless neighbors.”
 The Mission’s staff attempt to live out the Greatest Commandments and the Great Commission every single day.
 Everything they do is in service of preaching the Gospel through word and deed.

 Today, they bring the love of Jesus Christ to more than a thousand homeless and hurting neighbors in Seattle every day.